\n\n

 What Is Nocturia?

-Nocturia is something entirely different.
+Nocturia is a different condition.
 It refers to waking from sleep specifically to urinate — once or more per night.
 The person is conscious and aware; they get up, use the toilet, and return to bed.
 The bladder is not emptying involuntarily during sleep.

 In adults, nocturia is one of the most common lower urinary tract symptoms and becomes increasingly prevalent with age.
 It can be caused by: